CSer-Tang-hao/ConTriNet_RGBT-SOD/README.md

 python test.py --test_path [path of test images] --model_path [path of the model checkpoint] --gpu_id

 ```
-> The original model weights are unavailable due to the long review process.
+> The original model weights are unavailable due to the long paper review process.
 We reorganize and release the code along with newly reproduced [model weights (Google Drive)](https://drive.google.com/file/d/1YX-sxyZfhMOx6zCCGk8L9SLDHSlEV74X/view?usp=sharing) for reference, with results closely matching the paper, sometimes outperforming it.

 ## Evaluation